tanyo777/jest-unit-testing/README.md

 What are software tests?

 - Code that runs other code and make assertions or checks on it.
-- Unit testing means testing the smallest unit (Method, Class, Module).
+- Unit testing means testing the smallest unit (Method, Class, Function, Component).

 # Jest

 Jest is a testing framework for writing and running test cases.Jest includes test runner and assertion library itself.
 Jest searches for test, **test**, or file.test.ts files and folders and run those test suites.
+With Jest we can test services, controllers, functions, classes, etc..

 # Jest setup